How to create better Color Halftone effects in Photoshop

 The halftone effect is now part of the original document.

-And in the Layers panel, the halftone effect appears on its own layer above the original image on the Background layer.
+Check the Layers panel and you’ll see your halftone effect sitting safely on its own layer above the original photo (on the Background layer).

 The color halftone effect on a separare layer above the image in the Layers panel in Photoshop.